 If you’re still curious as to what landlords or employers might see when completing background checks, it behooves you to secure your own copy of your criminal history.
 Written copies can be obtained in writing or by visiting the BCA office.
 If you submit a written request, be sure to include your date of birth, current full name, and any other names you might have used in the past.
 Additionally, your request should signed, dated, and notarized.
 BCA charges $8 for criminal record requests.

-No matter the nature of your current legal situation, you can count on the Brown Law Offices for support.
+No matter the nature of your current legal situation, you can count on the law firm of Barna, Guzy & Steffen, Ltd. for support.
 Reach out at your earliest convenience to learn more about our legal services and our compassionate approach.